knative/docs/docs/eventing/mt-channel-based-broker.md

 You can also configure all aspects of your Broker by not relying on default behaviours, and just construct the entire object.
 For example, say you wanted to create a Broker that has a different Kafka configuration.
-You would first create the configuration you'd like to use, for example:
+You would first create the configuration you'd like to use, for example let's increase the number of partitions to 10:

 ```shell
 kubectl apply -f - <<EOF